QuentinOchem/ada-spark-rfcs/considered/rfc-oop-aggregates-and-assignments.rst

 'Adjust is a overridable attribute called after certain operations.
 It is different from the legacy Ada Adjust primitive in that it has an argument refering to the initial value.
-Note that the From parameter of adjust is always typed after the root type of the tagged record hierarchy.
-The actual parameter may be any aggregate type in the hierarchy (supporting in particular partial assignments).
-Note that the From value is provided for reference but is not expected to be modified.
+Note that the From parameter of adjust is always typed after the root type of the tagged record hierarchy - indeed, the source object may be higher up in the derivation chain in the case of partial copy.
+This value value is provided for reference but is not expected to be modified.

 .. code-block:: ada